Thomas GreenBoard President

 Gabriel SchaffnerTeam Member

-Gabriel earned his B.A. in Environmental Justice and Citizenship, with a minor in Political Science from Beloit College, where he worked on the campus sustainability program.
+Gabriel earned his B.A. in Environmental Justice and Citizenship, with a minor in Political Science from Beloit College, where he also worked on the campus sustainability program.
 He has a strong interest in the interconnectedness of economic systems, environmental systems and social justice.
-Outside of work Gabriel enjoys live music, the outdoors, gaming and horror movies.
+Outside of work Gabriel enjoys live music, the outdoors, and all varieties of horror and science fiction.

 Josie graduated from The University of Wisconsin La Crosse (UWL) with a B.S. in Geography and a minor in Environmental Studies.
 In La Crosse, Josie built on her interest in sustainability and agriculture through internships and volunteering.
 She worked on projects for UWL and Western Technical College regarding food waste, sustainability marketing, single use plastic reduction and tracking CO2 emissions.
 Josie also planned climate strikes and managed community gardens in the area to expand on her interest in urban farming and climate justice.
 In her free time, Josie enjoys backpacking, gardening and music.